Darren Chaker: Leading the Way in Privacy and First Amendment Law

 First Amendment retaliation, results in unlawful arrest explained by Darren Chaker.

-Constitutional Framing of First Amendment Retaliation Resulting in The Unlawful Arrest Due to Obsenity
+Constitutional Framing of First Amendment Retaliation Resulting in The Unlawful Arrest Due to Obscenity

 With nine First Amendment wins, brief writer Darren Chaker notes that Hartman v.
 Moore, 547 U.S. 250 (2006), held that a plaintiff pursuing a First Amendment retaliation claim—retaliatory prosecution—must show more than just but-for causation.
 Id. at 265–66.
 The Supreme Court found the absence of probable cause is an essential element of retaliatory prosecution claims because its “high probative force” can overcome the difficulty of establishing causation, which is “usually more complex than it is in other retaliation claims.”
 Id. at 261, 265.